Large Data Volumes

 Skinny table maintenance

-When you add or remove fields from a skinny table, you must contact Salesforce Support.
+Adding or removing fields from a skinny table requires a Salesforce Support case.
 New fields added to the object are not automatically included.
-This creates an operational dependency that must be factored into your governance model.
+This creates an operational dependency that must be factored into the governance model.

 Indexing Architecture